thinkshout/feeding-texas/work/stregthening-our-response.md

   - 2
 group: work
 ---
-Many of our food banks are nationally recognized for the quantity and quality of services they provide to their communities.
-Feeding Texas works to raise the bar among all our food banks by creating pathways for innovation, spaces for collaboration and shared standards.
+Feeding Texas works to raise the bar in the hunger-fighting community by creating pathways for innovation, spaces for collaboration and shared standards.
 We intend to keep improving until hunger is behind us.

 **Raising the Standard**